matrix-org/matrix-spec-proposals/README.md

 your changes.
 Homeservers that support the changes will eventually advertise that spec version under `/versions`, and your client can check for that.

-But if you really can't wait, then there is another option.

-This is often solved by having the homeserver tell clients that it supports stable prefixes, using yet another `unstable_features` flag:
+But if you really can't wait, then there is another option: the homeserver can tell clients that it supports *stable* indentifiers for the new MSC, using yet another `unstable_features` flag:

 ```json5
 {